-The technical quality panel provides detailed tasting notes, as well as fault scores, for wines submitted through AWRI helpdesk investigations, as preliminary screenings for research projects, and for clients of AWRI Commercial Services.
-During 2014/2015, the panel evaluated 214 wines in formal sessions, as well as numerous training samples, and more than 300 wines in preliminary bench tastings.
-The 18 judges on this panel have extensive general wine tasting expertise and technical knowledge of wine production and composition, with most having commercial industry experience, formal oenology qualifications and/ or having completed the AWRI Advanced Wine Assessment Course.
+The technical quality panel provides detailed tasting notes and fault scores for wines submitted through AWRI helpdesk investigations, as preliminary screenings for research projects, and for clients of AWRI Commercial Services.
+During 2015/2016, the panel evaluated 262 wines, as well as numerous training samples, and more than 400 wines in preliminary bench tastings.
+The 17 judges on this panel have extensive general wine tasting expertise and technical knowledge of wine production and composition, with most having commercial industry experience, formal oenology qualifications and/or having completed the AWRI Advanced Wine Assessment Course.
 All judges, no matter how experienced, are required to pass a probationary period before being admitted as reportable judges.

 Difference testing, generally using the method of triangle testing, is also an important sensory technique to find if a treatment has had a perceptible effect on wine aroma or flavour.
-Approximately 50 AWRI staff are screened and qualified to perform this task, usually assessing two or three sets of wines per session.
-Fifteen sessions were completed, including tests to find if sooty mould had a sensory effect on wine flavour at different levels.
-Investigations were also made into the efficiency of the tetrad difference test procedure, where it was confirmed that this method of assessing a set of four wines is not as sensitive as the triangle test.
+Approximately 50 AWRI staff are screened and qualified to perform this task, usually assessing two or three sets per session.
+Twelve tests were completed.

 Spectral measures of grape and wine composition

-The application of mid-infrared, near infrared, ultraviolet and visible spectroscopy has continued to be important for research projects and for contract studies at the AWRI.
-Fingerprinting the spectral signature of samples for authentication purposes, and for assessing wine style or grade, has been a key element of studies over the last 12 months.
+The application of mid-infrared, near infrared, ultraviolet and visible spectroscopy continues to be important for research projects and for contract studies at the AWRI.
+Fingerprinting the spectral signature of samples for authentication purposes has been a key element of studies over the last 12 months.
 In addition, assistance has been provided to a University of Adelaide project led by Prof. Eileen Scott for rapid assessment of powdery mildew.

 Synthetic organic chemistry

 The synthesis of important analytical standards and other chemical compounds required for mechanistic studies or sensory investigations is of great benefit to the AWRI’s research.
 When compounds are not available commercially, or are prohibitively expensive, the ability to produce them in-house is invaluable.
-Projects requiring synthesised compounds have included those investigating ‘stone fruit’ flavour, inmouth flavour release and sulfur off-flavours.
+Projects requiring synthesised compounds have included those investigating smoke taint, in-mouth flavour release and sulfur off-flavours.

 Aroma compound analysis

 State-of-the-art analytical instruments, including GC-MS and LC-MS, are carefully looked after to ensure they are in optimal operational order and capable of being used continuously in periods of high demand to give timely results.
-The suite of analyses that is available continues to expand, with newly published methods available this year for varietal thiol compounds including the compound involved in ‘struck flint’ aroma, benzyl mercaptan, as well as a range of volatiles implicated in oxidative off-flavour, notably phenyl acetaldehyde and methional.
-Accurate and precise analytical methods for targeted aroma compounds have been applied in many projects.
-Important compounds such as norisoprenoids (‘fruity’, ‘violets’, ‘kerosene’), thiols (‘tropical fruit’, ‘box hedge’), monoterpenes (‘citrus’, ‘floral’), rotundone (‘pepper’) and C6 compounds (‘green’, ‘grassy’) have been quantified in more than 500 samples.
+Analytical methods for targeted aroma compounds were applied in many projects.
+Important compounds such as norisoprenoids (‘fruity’, ‘violets’, ‘kerosene’), thiols (‘tropical fruit’, ‘struck match’, ‘box hedge’), monoterpenes (‘citrus’, ‘floral’), rotundone (‘pepper’), oxidative compounds (‘honey’, ‘bruised apple’) and C6 compounds (‘green’, ‘grassy’) were quantified in more than 500 samples.
 These analyses are also available on a fee-paying basis through AWRI Commercial Services.